rubyonracetracks/tutorial-rails-rubymn2/03-04-sponsor_create.md

   end
 ```
 * Enter the command "sh testc.sh".
 One test fails, because a missing template stops the process of creating a new sponsor.

+#### Template
+* Enter the command "touch app/views/sponsors/new.html.erb".
+* Enter the command "sh testc.sh".
+All tests should pass.
 * Enter the command "sh git_check.sh".
 All tests should now pass, and there should be no offenses.
 * Enter the following commands:
 ```